-The Dash Compliance Center is used to view, analyze, and take action on the issues that have been flagged within your cloud environment.
+The Dash Compliance Center is used to view, analyze, and take action on security and configuration issues that have been flagged within your cloud environments.
 Using Amazon Web Services SDKs and APIs, Dash performs a scan of your cloud environment on a daily basis.
 If there are any issues that should be addressed, Dash will create an issue to help you resolve this problem.

-Compliance issues contain issues as related to HIPAA, SOC 2 and HITRUST technical safeguards (such as encryption and access control), and administrative safeguards (such as performing risk assessments and other reviews).
+Compliance issues contain issues as related to HIPAA, SOC 2 and ISO 27001 technical safeguards (such as encryption and access control), and administrative safeguards (such as performing risk assessments and other reviews).

-Here is an example of some potential issues as they would show up in your Compliance Center:
+Here is an example of some potential issues as they would show up in your Scan Results:

 Issue Priority – Users can view issues based on issue priority (Sort by high, medium, low)

-My Issues – Users can view a list of all Compliance Center issues that are specifically assigned to them
+Show Only My Assigned Issues – Users can view a list of all Compliance Center issues that are specifically assigned to them

 Users may click on any individual row or issue to view more information about the compliance concern and resolution.
 Individual issue pages may look like this: